-Sprint Review:- At the end of the sprint, the team holds a sprint review meeting to demonstrate the completed work to stakeholders through prototyping.
+Sprint Review:- At the end of the sprint, the team holds a sprint review meeting to demonstrate the completed work to stakeholders through Mobile App Prototyping.
 The team receives feedback, which is incorporated into the product backlog for the next sprint.
 Generally, they show it using tools like Figma.

 Sprint retrospective:- A sprint retrospective is a meeting where the team discusses what went well and what could be improved, and identifies actions to take in the next sprint.